Last Updated on January 12, 2023 by Justin Harris

 - Quiet and smooth performance.

 - Track heart rate with the pulse sensors and digital monitor.

 This elliptical is a heavy-duty elliptical trainer with a magnetic control flywheel with 22lbs inertial weight and cross crank.
 The cross crank ensures better stability and long-lasting performance.
 And the flywheel assures your every stride goes smooth, quiet, and comfortable.

 It has eight different levels of resistance.
 The first two are apt for warm-up, and the last two levels are for muscle-stabilizing.
 With the levels in between, you can work on shaping your body and improving your endurance level.

 The full-motion handlebars are comfy to grip and work on your upper body, and the stationary handlebars have pulse sensors on them.
 Its foot pedals are, as usual, large and have ridges on them for keeping the feet in place during vigorous strides.

 Keep a check on your progress and plan your workout routine through the digital monitor.
 The distance, speed, time, pulse, burned calories, the monitor tracks and records it all.

 This one is the quintessential elliptical machine with all the essential features.
-Let’s start with its high speed, high inertia perimeter weighted flywheel.
-It’s a flywheel that ensures a smooth and quiet workout session even in high resistance levels.
+Let’s start with its high speed, high inertia perimeter-weighted flywheel.
+It’s a flywheel that ensures a smooth and quiet workout session even at high resistance levels.